 - Blend the red bell pepper, fresh tomatoes, onions, habanero together

 - Slice or dice half the onions and add to sauce

 - Add water; 1:1 (1 cup of water to 1 cup of rice)

-- Cook over low heat till rice is softened
+- Cook over low heat till rice is tender.

-Jollof Rice can be eaten by itself, or paired with some greens, salad, beans, or dodo (fried plantain and meat, chicken, or fish.
+Jollof Rice can be eaten by itself, or paired with some greens, salad, beans, or dodo (fried plantain) and meat, chicken, or fish stew.